 Now that we've confirmed our data import looks good, let's create a Doltgres commit.
 This creates a commit in our database's commit graph that we can always refer back to:

-call dolt_commit('-Am', 'Initial data import for french-towns-communes-francaises dataset');
+call dolt_commit('-Am','Initial data import for french-towns-communes-francaises dataset');

-system table to see the commit log for our current branch:
+We can take a look at the dolt_log system table to see the commit log for our current branch:

 And sure enough, we see our new commit is the most recent commit reported in the commit log.